 Let us not get into the standard breakfast of bread toast and dalpoori.
 But I found out few interesting items from his talk, which can be put in bullet points as below.

 - Chhit Rooti- chhit ruti is not found in restaurants, sadly and only in households. the process is such that preparing one rooti takes 10 min time and is not really a commercially viable option.
 Rice flour is made into a batter and sprinkled (literally) over a hot griddle.
-The result is a designer, lacey bread, made out of rice flour. and this dish can be called as a true bangladeshi breakfast.
-Little amount of ginger and yellow color goes inside and that gives its distinctive texture.
+The result is a designer, lacey bread, made out of rice flour. and this dish can be called as a true Bangladeshi breakfast.
+A little amount of ginger and the yellow color goes inside and that gives its distinctive texture.
 The standard accompaniment is scrambled egg or dim jhura and/ or keema.
-The flour or rather, batter has to be hand grinded for the required crunchiness.
+The flour or rather, the batter has to be hand ground for the required crunchiness.

 But once I was done with Shawkat da and bagging the autographed books that he gifted me, I was looking for someone for a homely lunch.
 I was getting super curious about Bharta.
 It seemed, in Bangladesh, they cook bharta with almost anything that they can lay their hands on.
 So, my bharta quest started … and along came Nayana di …